The start of something Big

 “Everything about my Big is special,” says Little Brother Emerald about his Big Brother, Dallas.

 Dallas and Emerald were matched in 2010 when Emerald was just six years old.
-They quickly bonded over their love of fast food and sports, playing basketball at local playground and gyms to work of those McDonald’s french fries.
+They quickly bonded over their love of fast food and sports, playing basketball at local playgrounds to work off those McDonald’s french fries.

 Dallas’s journey with Big Brothers Big Sisters of Middle Tennessee started when he attended the Annual Breakfast fundraiser.
 As he listened to the guest speakers and heard stories of young people with bright futures, he knew he wanted to become a mentor.